ruchanswin/justin-intern-repo/onboarding_program/Company_policies/Cyber-Security-Guidelines.md

 # What makes a strong password, and why should you use a password manager?

 - A strong password is a combination of special characters, upper and lower case letters and numbers, along with a minimum length of 8.
-You should not use the same password for multiple accounts becasue in the event of cyberattacks, one exposed password could lead to a huge amount of data being stolen.
+You should not use the same password for multiple accounts because in the event of cyber attacks, one exposed password could lead to a huge amount of data being stolen.
 - A password manager is used to generate secure passwords and store them with encryption.
 It reduces the need to create and memorize passwords ourselves.

 # Why is two-factor authentication (2FA) important, and when should you enable it?